Liaoningosaurus: Size

 The type specimen of Liaoningosaurus has an estimated length of about 34 centimetres (1 ft 1 in).
 It has a skull-sacral length of 17.2 centimetres (6.77 inches), while a second specimen, XHPM-1206, has a skull-sacral length of 19.3 centimetres (7.6 in).
 The largest specimen, GPMA-12-045, has a total body length of less than 45 centimetres (1 ft 5 in) and a skull-sacral length of 21 centimetres (8 in), and the smallest specimen, NGMC-98-003, has a preserved length of 22 centimetres (8.66 in) with a skull-sacral length of about 16 centimetres (6.299 in).
 A juvenile skeleton from the Jiufotang Formation has a total estimated body length of 30 centimetres (11.8 in).

 Skull

 The skull of Liaoningosaurus, like Chuanqilong, may have had an antorbital fossa or fenestra, as implied by a posteriorly excavated maxilla.
 An external mandibular fenestra is also present.
 The dentary bone has a straight ventral margin and has a stout appearance.
 On each premaxilla, slender teeth with few denticles are present.
 Premaxillary teeth are also seen in some basal nodosaurids and Gargoyleosaurus.
 There are only approximately 10 maxillary teeth, which has been suggested to be due to its juvenile status.
 However, the ontogenetic variation in the number of teeth is less than 10 among all known ankylosaurs.
-The tooth crowns are similar to those of Crichtonsaurus.
+The tooth crowns are similar to those of Crichtonsaurus (or Crichtonpelta).
 The teeth have a shelf-like cingulum at their bases, and a palmate crown which bears vertical flutes that coincide with the notches between marginal cusps.